ceciliacase/money-coach-website/_posts/2019-01-02-Yearly-Review.md

 - Be in the black with my business
 - Keep my expenses low while starting my business

 # What about you?
 What does your 2018 review look like?
 And what goals have you set for 2019?

+If you feel like you could use some help with your money goals, make an <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet">
+<script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript"></script>
+<a href="" onclick="Calendly.showPopupWidget('https://calendly.com/ceciliacase/initialconsult');return false;">appointment</a> for your **free** Money Empowerment Session!
+In one hour, you will have an opportunity to explore your relationship with money and a safe and supportive environment, and come out of it with a list of recommendations to take the next step towards a healthy relationship with money!